Capacitor Android Plugin Guide | Capacitor Documentation

 Returning Data Back

-A plugin call can either succeed or fail.
-Plugin calls borrow method names from JavaScript promises: call
+A plugin call can succeed or fail.
+For calls using promises (most common), succeeding corresponds to calling

 The